How many times have you walked past the aisle of canned crab meat but never thought about buying it?

 This canned crab meat is a combination of large lump and body meat that you can use for a range of dishes.

 It will work especially well for crab cakes as well as for stuffing vegetables and seafood.

 This crab meat is produced by steaming live crabs.
 This is done to get the ultimate flavor out of the crabs and achieve a nice texture.

 7. Geisha Wild Caught Fancy Crab Meat

-The Geisha Wild Caught Fancy crab meat falls in the middle as far as the price range of canned crab meat is concerned.
+The Geisha wild crab meat falls in the middle as far as the price range of canned crab meat is concerned.

 There is zero fat in a can of Geisha crab meat.
 But it does contain vitamin C, calcium, and iron.

 Up Next: Can You Freeze Imitation Crab Meat?